Ultrasound Examination in Cats

 The ultrasound examination allows for a detailed view of many of the body's organs.
 Ultrasound is an ideal imaging technique for pregnancy diagnosis and monitoring, since the fetuses can be seen in real time, and their development and viability can be tracked.

-An ultrasound examination is especially helpful for diseases of the heart, and when used to examine the heart, the procedure is called echocardiography.
-The thickness of the heart walls, the size of its chambers, and the motion of the valves and other cardiac structures are all measured, allowing an assessment of the heart's function.
 Doppler ultrasound is another form of cardiac ultrasound in which the direction and speed of blood flow in the heart and blood vessels can be measured.
 Color-flow Doppler technology makes it even easier to observe the flow of blood through the heart and important blood vessels.
 Some ultrasound machines can measure the velocity and direction of blood flowing in and out of the four chambers of the heart.

-Some diseases can be diagnosed because they have a specific ultrasound appearance, while other conditions have non- specific ultrasound findings.
+Some diseases can be diagnosed because they have a specific ultrasound appearance, while other conditions have non-specific ultrasound findings.

 What about biopsies?

+One of the important features of an ultrasound examination is the ability to identify abnormal areas in a specific organ.
 Seeing an abnormal section of an organ permits precise biopsy of those areas using a technique called an ultrasound- guided biopsy.
 A biopsy gives a pathologist a section of tissue that can be examined under the microscope for more information.
 In many cases, the pathologist is able to provide a diagnosis.

 What steps need to be taken to prepare for an ultrasound exam?

-If an abdominal ultrasound is going to be performed, food should be withheld from your cat for twelve hours.
+No special preparation is needed if the heart is to be studied.
+If an abdominal ultrasound is going to be performed, food should be withheld from your cat for 8-12 hours.
 The urinary bladder is best visualized if it is full of urine; therefore, do not let your cat urinate within three to six hours of the ultrasound procedure if possible.

 Is anesthesia required?